jitsi/lib-jitsi-meet/doc/API.md

             - `muc`
             - `anonymousdomain`
         4. `enableLipSync` - (optional) boolean property which enables the lipsync feature.
 Currently works only in Chrome and is disabled by default.
+        5. `clientNode` - The name of client node advertised in XEP-0115 'c' stanza

 2. `connect(options)` - establish server connection
     - `options` - JS Object with `id` and `password` properties.